...

 Risk

 Risk is the possibility of losing some or all of your money or not achieving your expected returns.
-Risk can be affected by various factors, such as market conditions, economic events, political events, company performance, industry trends, and more.
-Risk can be measured by various indicators, such as volatility, beta, standard deviation, and more.
+Risk can be affected by factors such as market conditions, economic events, political events, company performance, industry trends, and more.
+Risk can be measured by multiple indicators, such as volatility, beta, standard deviation, etc.

 Risk can be classified into various types, such as systematic risk (affecting the whole market), unsystematic risk (affecting a specific company or sector), credit risk (affecting the ability to repay debt), liquidity risk (affecting the ability to sell an asset), and more.